joshuaeckroth/cse230-website/lecture/arithmetic.markdown

 r = p && q;    // "&&" means "and", so r == FALSE
 r = q || (!p)  // r == FALSE
 {% endhighlight %}

-Note that you cannot use "shorthand" operators with Boolean variables.
-The following does *not* do what you might expect: `r != p;`

 ## Mathy example